Purse Web Spider: Britain’s Tarantula

 Puss moth eggs (Cerura vinula) on aspen

-Cluster of puss moth eggs (Cerura vinula) on underside of aspen leaf
+Cluster of Puss Moth eggs (Cerura vinula) on underside of aspen leaf

 12 June: Hatched Ova